vasco-santos/hash-stream-singularity-like-index-store/DESIGN.md

 While encoding this data using UnixFS, intermediary DAG PB nodes need to be created to maintain the DAG's metadata.
 Those nodes MAY represent files within the `preparation` directory.
 The bytes of these blocks are stored inline in the `car_blocks` table, more specifically in the `raw_block` column.
 All other entries in the `car_blocks` table do not have `raw_block` content, but instead contain a `file_id` as a foreign key to the `files` table.
 By inspecting the file with the given ID in the `files` table, one can find the path inside the storage, and together with the information from the `car_blocks` entry, one can determine the byte offset and length of the block within the original file.

 A `storage` entry is an abstract rclone Fs interface that may be a local directory, S3 bucket, IA item, etc. Therefore, a `storage` is of arbitrary size and can include many CARs for one storage.
+Storage entries in the Database SHOULD be of previously configured type (e.g. `example.com`), have a path column (e.g. `foo`) and a configuration column as a JSON (e.g. `{ "front_endpoint": "https://example.com" }`).

 The relevant tables in the SQL schema are the following: